 Yoga Therapy Training

 Your yoga class will have students with all sorts of pains, conditions, infections, problems and ailments.
-No matter how long you’ve been teaching yoga, it’s always a good idea to brush up on your yoga therapy precautions.
+No matter how experienced you are as a yoga teacher, refreshing your knowledge of yoga therapy precautions is essential for creating safe and inclusive classes.

-You can get the full set of these 30 artistic yoga therapy precaution cards as a bonus within my Yoga Therapy Lesson Plan Bundle.
-They are unbranded (my website URL has been taken out) and come in A4, A5, and A6 sizes.
-You can download the 30 cards as JPGs, PNGs, or a PDF.
-You can easily edit the cards if you want to.
+You can get the full set of these 30 yoga therapy precaution infographics as a bonus within my Yoga Therapy Lesson Plan Bundle.
+You can edit them.
+You can brand them.
+You can choose which size you want them in (A4, A5, and A6).
+And you can download them as JPGs, PNGs, or a PDF.

 Arthritis